m4j/asciidoc-dblatex-customization-example/README.md

 for `a2x` command example.
 Run `make clean pdf` to build PDF from asciidoc source `example.txt`.
 The output should look like `output/example.pdf`.

+Tested on OS X and Ubuntu with asciidoc v8.6.8, TexLive 2012 and dblatex v0.3.4.